mthaler/rabbitmq-pdf-processor/README.md

 # rabbitmq-pdf-processor

 A simple PDF processor using RabbitMQ.
 The client reads some text and sends it to the server, which will create a PDF from the text and sends it back to the client.
-The client will then save the PDF.
+The client will then save the PDF in the working directory.

 ## Install RabbitMQ